 The first blow

 The following week I returned to the ICT Suite and logged on to make use of my proxy script.
-Much to my dismay, instead of the text input box and the "GO" button I was instead presented the "ACCESS DENIED" page of the very type my proxy should bypass.
-It gave the reason: Proxy Avoidance along with my web domain name.
+Much to my dismay, instead of the text input box and the "Go" button I was instead presented an "Access Denied" page of the very type my proxy should bypass.
+It gave the reason:

 Thus ended my Internet freedom (at least for those 6.5 hours of the day).
 I then tried accessing the root page of my website and found the same block screen presented; they had blacklisted my entire domain!
-As I would verify in later years, network engineers are not partial to mercy.
+No more accessing my small collection of flash videos either.
+I could make my case to the systems admin, but why bother?
+As I knew even then, network engineers are not partial to mercy.

 The final blow